Takuan Sōhō: Legacy

 Takuan's morality has become the object of scathing criticism.
 Brian D. Victoria in "Zen at War" argues that Takuan is among the chief culprits of Zen Buddhism that created a religion unrecognizable as Buddhist.
 It is because Takuan repeatedly makes reference to the emptiness of opponents who may be murdered without consequence.
 Victoria understands Takuan to have transgressed the first grave Buddhist precept of 'Do not kill.'
-This revisionist view is not uncontroversial.
+This revisionist view is controversial.

 Fictional appearances

 He is featured as a character in Vagabond, a manga series, which is largely based on Eiji Yoshikawa's equally successful book, Musashi.

 Director/writer Yoshiaki Kawajiri in his popular animated film Ninja Scroll created one of main characters Dakuan as a homage to Takuan Soho.

 In director Hiroshi Inagaki's Samurai trilogy (Samurai I: Musashi Miyamoto, Samurai II: Duel at Ichijoji Temple and Samurai III: Duel at Ganryu Island), Takuan is played by Kuroemon Onoe and is portrayed as the mentor of Miyamoto Musashi.